 You’ll usually be asked to pay an adoption fee, which helps the shelter cover the costs of cat food, veterinary fees, and other expenses.

 A reputable breeder is the best place to look if you’ve set your heart on a Somali kitten.
 The price of a kitten will vary depending on your area, the breeder’s reputation, and factors like the kitten’s color and lineage.

 It’s always important to ask the breeder about the health tests they carry out on the kittens and the parent cats.
 They should also be happy to allow you to meet the parent cats and kittens and provide references from previous customers.

 Initial Setup and Supplies

-If you’ve never owned a cat before, you’ll need to buy at least everything on the list here, along with a few extras if you want to!
-For some items, like food bowls and beds, you can find a wide range of options to suit all budgets.
+If you’ve never owned a cat, you’ll need to buy at least everything on the list here and a few extras if you want to!
+For some items, like food bowls and beds, you can find various options to suit all budgets.
 For others, like veterinary care, you’ll have to pay the going rate in your area.

 If you’ve owned cats before, you probably have at least a few of these supplies, which will help keep costs down.